 After first ruling out a heart attack the day I went to the ER, the attending physician went on, though unintentionally, to dismiss my chest pain.
-After a brief discussion where I was “reassured” that more than likely my pain was nothing, the doctor left the ER room with almost (perceived by me to be anyway) a flippant attitude, patting my legs and saying something like, these kinds of aches and pains happen to people our age.
+After a brief discussion during which I was reassured that more than likely my pain was nothing, the doctor left the ER room with almost a flippant attitude (perceived by me to be anyway), patting my legs and saying something like, these kinds of aches and pains happen to people our age.

-Later at appointments following each infusion, my health status was monitored, of course, along with all the necessary markers and such.
+Later, following each infusion, my health status was monitored, of course, along with all the necessary markers and such.
 In addition, I would be given an opportunity to inform my team of any side effects I was experiencing.
-While admittedly, my side effects were mild in comparison to those some experience, still, I sometimes felt they were too easily dismissed.
+While admittedly, my side effects were mild in comparison to those some experience, nonetheless, I sometimes felt they were too quickly dismissed.
 They weren’t as bad as they could have been, therefore, I didn’t feel comfortable “complaining” too much, and so I didn’t.
-Sometimes, as a result, I felt they were dismissed.
-I felt dismissed.

 A patient should never feel dismissed.

-When patients are feeling sick, (due to any reason or cause) they are often also feeling vulnerable.
+When patients are feeling sick, (due to any cause) they are often also feeling vulnerable.
 When you’re feeling vulnerable, self-advocating is harder, perhaps even impossible at times.
-Sometimes it’s easier to allow your thoughts, feelings, symptoms, fears or worries to be dismissed.
+Sometimes, it’s easier to allow your thoughts, feelings, symptoms, fears or worries to be dismissed.

-If you’re a caregiver, you might feel as if your feelings or fears don’t matter as much or at all, so you simply keep quiet and allow them to be dismissed.
+If you’re a caregiver, you might feel as if your feelings or fears don’t matter as much or even at all, so you keep quiet and allow them to be dismissed.